 - If it doesn’t worsen colon cancer symptoms or cause pain, eat high-fiber foods that help to relieve constipation, including: cooked green vegetables, beans, squash, prunes, figs, warm bone broths and herbal peppermint tea.
 Avoid refined flour, pasteurized dairy products, alcohol, caffeine and fried foods.

 - If you have hemorrhoids, cleanse yourself only with natural soaps that don’t contain harsh chemicals, alcohol or perfumes.
 Use plain water to wipe yourself and then dry your bottom afterward.
+A colon cleanse would not be recommended.

 7. Reduce Diarrhea, Constipation & Nausea